 How many paddles should be at the queuing station?

-I am a captain and know there should only be 3 paddles queued but there are four.
+I know there should only be 3 paddles queued but there are four.
 What do I do?

 Our group has four captains (4 groups of 4) and 17 people showed up.
 Can we just take 3 courts to use as our own and we will just rotate our people?